 - According to the Earth 2160 intro, Russia went communist again in 2008.
 Troop movements followed, culminating in a nuclear strike against an (presumably) American naval battle group.
 After a bit, Washington, D.C., is leveled by a nuke.
 Then it goes From Bad to Worse.
 There may be a Retcon here, as the manual for Earth 2150 claims that the nuclear war started in the 2040s.

-- The Zhirinovskys Russian Empire timeline in AlternateHistory.com has the titular Real Life excentric, nationalist politician become President of Russia and later the whole post-Soviet Union after a cascade of events including Yeltsin's assassination during the 1991 coup attempt, and remain in power until he is overthrown by a popular revolution in 2003.
-The Soviet Union (minus the Baltic republics) is not dissolved but turned into a fascist-esque federation known as the Union of Independent States, that launches or gets involved in wars in the dissolving Yugoslavia, Romania, Estonia, Afghanistan and Pakistan besides doing its best to discourage its member republics from breaking away.
+- The Zhirinovsky's Russian Empire timeline in AlternateHistory.com has the eponymous Real Life eccentric, nationalist politician become President of Russia and later the whole post-Soviet Union after a cascade of events including Yeltsin's assassination during the 1991 coup attempt, and remain in power until he is overthrown by a popular revolution in 2003.
+The Soviet Union (minus the Baltic republics) is recreated as a fascist-esque federation known as the Union of Independent States, that launches or gets involved in wars in the dissolving Yugoslavia, Romania, Estonia, Afghanistan, and Pakistan besides doing its best to discourage its member republics from breaking away.

 - Very downplayed in The Death of Russia.
 The National Salvation Front elected to power after Yeltsin's death in the 1993 coup would love to restore Russia's Soviet-era borders, but they're only able to snag small to moderately sized pieces of land from Latvia, Estonia, and Ukraine before the Russian Army get it's teeth kicked in in Chechnya.
 The angry bear dies likely for good once the civil war kicked off.